fenago/microservices/scaling microservice/README.md

 "sudo kubectl run hellokubernate --image= {YOUR_IMAGE} --port=8080"

-The command “kubectl run” only needs the {DEPLOYMENT_NAME} to work, but if you want to pull a Docker image inside this deployment, you should use the “–image” option, with which you can specify the Docker image to be used.
+The command “kubectl run” only needs the {DEPLOYMENT_NAME} to work, but if you want to pull a Docker image inside this deployment, you should use the --image” option, with which you can specify the Docker image to be used.
+`sudo kubectl run hello-fooo --image=foo:0.0.1 --image-pull-policy=Never`

+now check if everything is running by executing following command `sudo kubectl get pods`

+you will see the output like

+NAME                         READY   STATUS              RESTARTS   AGE hello-fooo-bf848b5d9-wlxmm   1/1     Running             0          17m

+if status is "Running" everything is working fine else something went wrong during image pulling from docker Currently, our application isn’t accessible from outside the cluster; it is only running on the Kubernetes cluster.
+We need to create a “bridge” between our application and the outside world, something that can be done by using a service.
+Let’s go ahead and create our service, because we want everyone to be able to use our application:

+`sudo kubectl expose deployment/hello-fooo --type="NodePort" --port 8080`

+The logic behind the above command is the following: we want to expose our deployment to the world through the NodePort (which will be assigned when the service is created).
+After you execute the command, a console message will appear:  “service ‘hello-fooo’ exposed,” which means that the application can be accessed from outside the cluster.

+To do this, in addition to obtaining more details about our service, we can use the following command:

+`kubectl describe services/hello-fooo`
+ you will see output like

+ Name:                     hello-fooo
+Namespace:                default
+Labels:                   run=hello-fooo
+Annotations:              <none>
+Selector:                 run=hello-fooo
+Type:                     NodePort
+IP:                       10.100.22.168
+Port:                     <unset>  8080/TCP
+TargetPort:               8080/TCP
+NodePort:                 <unset>  30360/TCP
+Endpoints:                172.17.0.7:8080
+Session Affinity:         None
+External Traffic Policy:  Cluster
+Events:                   <none>

+here line `NodePort:   <unset>  30360/TCP` showing that our service can access from port "30360"

+ Remember that the application lives inside a Pod, and we’ve created a service that allows us to access the application from outside the cluster.
+Use the following command to see which Minikube IP you have:

+`minikube ip`
+my ip is "192.168.99.100" check your and open the browser and In my case, the IP is http://192.168.99.100/ and the NodePort is 30961.
+Go to your favorite browser and type:  http://192.168.99.100:30961/rng.(change your ip to whatever  minikube ip command output is) You can see that the application is running and can be accessed from outside the Kubernetes cluster:

+`img`

+also you can generate random number here by `http://192.168.99.100:30961/rng/32`

+<h3>Conclusion</h3>

+We implemented and deployed our application on the Kubernetes cluster; in addition, we used Kubectl to execute commands on the cluster.
+We should now have a basic understanding of how Kubernetes works, so feel free to create more deployments and communicate with them by using services.

+in next part we will create  some advanced cluster with daily life  example